NikitaGahoi/deep-learning-challenge/README.md

 ![image](https://github.com/NikitaGahoi/deep-learning-challenge/assets/136101293/92e874ca-f770-4b3e-8022-e4ad0907c683)

-**Least Important Features:** "STATUS" and "SPECIAL_CONSIDERATION" were among the least important feature, along with that "INCOME_AMT" also showed very less importance
+**Least Important Features:** `STATUS` and `SPECIAL_CONSIDERATION` were among the least important feature, along with that `INCOME_AMT` also showed very less importance

 ![image](https://github.com/NikitaGahoi/deep-learning-challenge/assets/136101293/263fb09f-56ca-4715-a679-c9ff315894cf)

+## Compiling, Training, And Evaluating Models:
+After indentifying the important features, the least important features( `INCOME_AMT`, `STATUS` and `SPECIAL_CONSIDERATION`) were removed from the dataset and the data was preprocessed using